zthun/works/packages/works.themes/README.md

 # Description

-This is the themes package that goes hand in hand with teh @zthun/works.react package.
+This is the themes package that goes hand in hand with the @zthun/works.react package.
 It contains all of the resources images and styles for the main website.

 [![Build Status](https://travis-ci.com/zthun/works.svg?branch=master)](https://travis-ci.com/zthun/works)